Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Brescia is the second largest city in the Lombardy region and just a quick 40-minute train ride away from Milan.
 As one of the area’s bigger cities, there is quite a lot to do around Brescia.

-Your first stop in the city should be Brescia Castle, which holds hundreds of years of history.
+Your first stop in the city should be Brescia Castle to discover the hundreds of years of history it holds.
 Santa Giulia Archaeological Museum and the Capitolium of Brixia are also intriguing points of interest.

-Visitors on the hunt for something a little different can check out the Museo Mille Miglia automobile museum or try to catch a show at the breathtaking Teatro Grande.
+Visitors on the hunt for something a little different can check out the Museo Mille Miglia automobile museum or catch a show at the breathtaking Teatro Grande.

 Portofino